Ramesh Aravind

-Aravind is the host of the television show Weekend with Ramesh, which has had four successful seasons on Zee Kannada.
+Ramesh hosts the television show Weekend with Ramesh, which has aired for five seasons on Zee Kannada.
 He also hosted Season 3 of Kannadada Kotyadhipati, the Kannada version of Who Wants to Be a Millionaire.
 Bruhat Bengaluru Mahanagara Palike (BBMP) appointed Aravind as the awareness ambassador for COVID-19.

-Aravind's movies Anuraga Sangama, Karpoorada Gombe, Nammoora Mandara Hoove, Amrutha Varshini, America America (1996), Ulta Palta (1997), O Mallige, Mungarina Minchu and Thutta Mutta completed a 100-day run, consecutively, that year.
+He is the Brand Ambassador for 7 Wonders of Karnataka campaign jointly done by Suvarna News and Tourism Dept of Karnataka.